cambridge-ceu/csd3/applications/R.md

 make
 ```

-However, the executables thus obtained would not work on the usual login nodes which can be amended with
+However, the `alpine` would not work on icelake.
+On the other hand we could could use these steps under icelake -- their executables require TCL 8.6 and we amend them with

 ```bash
 module load tcl-8.6.6-gcc-5.4.0-mongkp2
 ```

 i.e., loading `libtcl8.6.so`.
-Based on this idea, we could create two files,
+Take forward this idea, we could create two files,

 ```bash
 #!/usr/bin/bash